Parallel Best Arm Identification in Heterogeneous Environments: Introduction

-where $H(I) = \sum_{i=2}^n 1/\Delta_i^2$, where $\Delta_i$ is the gap between the mean of the best arm and that of the $i$-th largest arm in the input instance $I$.
-Intuitively, the term $1/\Delta_i^2$ is the number of pulls needed to separate the best arm and the $i$-th best arm with a good probability. $H(I)$ is often called the {\em instance complexity} of the BAI problem in the literature (see, e.g., Chapter 33 of \cite{LS20}).
-We will sometimes write $H \triangleq H(I)$ for simplicity.
-It is known that under time horizon $\tilde{\Theta}(H)$,\footnote{For the convenience of presentation, we sometimes use `$\tilde{\ \ }$' on $O, \Omega, \Theta$ to hide non-critical logarithmic factors.
-All logarithmic factors will be spelled out in our theorems explicitly.} there exists a centralized algorithm that solves BAI with probability $0.9$ \cite{ABM10}.
-On the other hand, no centralized algorithm can solve BAI with probability $0.9$ under time horizon $H$ \cite{CL16}.
+Intuitively, the term $1/\Delta_i^2$ is the number of pulls needed to separate the best arm and the $i$-th arm with a good probability.
+We will sometimes write $H \triangleq H(I)$ for convenience.
+It is known that under time horizon $\tilde{O}(H)$, there exists a centralized algorithm that solves BAI with probability $0.99$ \citep{ABM10}.\footnote{For the convenience of presentation, we sometimes use `$\tilde{\ \ }$' on $O, \Omega, \Theta$ to hide non-critical logarithmic factors.
+All logarithmic factors will be spelled out in our theorems explicitly. } On the other hand, no centralized algorithm can solve the BAI problem with probability $0.99$ under time horizon $H$ \citep{CL16}.

-Define $\beta_{K,R} \triangleq \sup_{\A} \beta_{\A}$, where the $\sup$ is taken over all algorithms $\A$ that employs $K$ agents and uses $R$ rounds.
-There is a natural tradeoff between $\beta_{K,R}$ and $R$: When $R = 1$ (i.e., no communication between the agents is allowed), each agent has to correctly solve the problem by itself; in this case, for any collaborative learning algorithm $\A$ that solves BAI with probability $0.9$, we must have $T_\A \ge H$, and consequently $\beta_{K,1} \le 1$. $\beta_{K,R}$ may decrease when $R$ increases.
-On the other hand, we always have $\beta_{K,R} \le K$ because we only have $K$ agents.
-Therefore, the goal of BAI in the collaborative learning model can be translated to identifying the best tradeoffs between $\beta_{K,R}$ and $R$.